pekepeke/vim-trimr/README.md

 ## INTRODUCTION

-*vim-trimr* is a Vim plugin to provide trim trailing white space on |BufSavePre|
+*vim-trimr* is a Vim plugin to provide remove trailing white space on |BufSavePre|

 Latest version: